-Take the tongue and groove ridge (with no tongue), groove side facing down the roof and position it at the top of the rafters before fixing into place with:
+Take the (short for 6.5M long version) tongue and groove ridge (with no tongue), groove side facing down the roof and position it at the top of the rafters before fixing into place with:

-2 x 60mm screws into each rafter, spaced 20mm from the upper and lower edges for a 2M version.
+2 x 60mm screws into each rafter, spaced 20mm from the upper and lower edges for a 2M deep version.

-1 x 60mm screw into each rafter, equidistant from the upper and lower edges for a 2.5 or 3.5M version.
+1 x 60mm screw into each rafter, equidistant from the upper and lower edges for a 2.5 or 3.5M deep version.

-Slide a tongue and groove panel up the rafters and fully locate the tongue into the ridge piece...
+Slide a tongue and groove panel of the same length up the rafters and fully locate the tongue into the ridge piece...

-...before fixing into place with 2 x 60mm screws into each rafter, spaced 20mm from the upper and lower edges.
+...before fixing into place with 2 x 60mm screws into each rafter, spaced 20mm from the upper, lower (and outer where applicable) edges.